PyTweet/PyTweet/.github/CONTRIBUTING.rst

 Testing
 ==================

-Currently we are setting up tests with pytest, however it is not done yet, don't put any tests folders, if you do please put the them in the ``.gitignore``
+Currently, we are setting up tests with pytest, however it is not done yet, don't put any tests folders, if you do please put the them in the ``.gitignore``